techlearn-center/DevOps/profile-project/README.md

 - `\<pluginRepositories\>`: Specifies repositories for downloading plugins.
 - `\<distributionManagement\>`: Configures where to publish artifacts and how to release the project.

-#### Specifying a Different Directory Structure
-If you need to specify a different source or resource directory, you can do so in the pom.xml under the <build> section.
-For example, to change the source directory:

 #### Example
 Here's a simple example of a pom.xml file for a Java project: